 - Witnessing to the spirit of the Gospels as lived by Francis and Clare of Assisi

 - Sharing opportunities to further personal growth, relationships and faith

 - Acting with compassion, creativity, hospitality and mutuality

 - Creating a climate, both on and off site, of innovative approaches to healing, teaching and praying

 - Creating partnerships that promote common endeavors

-It was purchased by the Franciscan Sisters of Perpetual Adoration of La Crosse, Wisconsin as a provincial home and offices.
-Through the years, the four cabins, lodge and main building provided Sisters and their guests with a special place in the Northwoods of Wisconsin.
+The Marywood property was purchased in 1966 by the Franciscan Sisters of Perpetual Adoration as one of their United States provincial sites.
+Through the years the main building, lodge and four cabins provided the sisters and their guests with a place for spiritual renewal, community governance, ministry and holistic living in the Northwoods of Wisconsin.

 A wide variety of programs and retreats are scheduled throughout the year.
-Marywood's newsletter, Roots and Ripples, is published quarterly and is mailed to area residents.
+Marywood’s newsletter, Roots and Ripples, is published three times a year and is mailed to area residents.
 The newsletter includes a listing of current programs and retreats, as well as articles and reflections contributed by the staff.

 Choosing to set aside a day, a weekend, even a week for a spiritual retreat can be a worthwhile experience.
 On retreat, there is quality time for bringing one’s life situations, events, and experiences to prayer and a deeper connection with God.
 The retreat offers one the grace to be oneself, the opportunity to be refreshed physically and spiritually, and the invitation to deeper transformation.